- Optimizely Web Experimentation

 Sample size (per variation)

-The graph below clearly demonstrates how your sample size may balloon as you attempt to detect a smaller MDE.
+The graph below demonstrates how your sample size may balloon as you attempt to detect a smaller MDE.

 Sample size translates directly into how long it takes to run an experiment.